rmeschian/async-angularjs/README.md

 ## Usage

-1. run 'npm install' to download needed node packages
-2. run 'npm start' to start the server, then go to localhost:3000
+Run 'npm start' to start the server, then go to localhost:3000 to see the sample application

 ## License